SenseNet/sensenet/docs/JAMstack.md

 - **APIs**

-Though we did mention the static websites, the next foundation of the JAMstack are APIs.
-Thanks to it you can use backend functionality without having a database or the backend engine on your own server.
-You still have backend, yes,  but deploy only a static website.
+Though we did mention the static websites, the next layer of the JAMstack is APIs.
+Thanks to APIs you can use backend functionality without having a database or the backend engine on your own server.
+You still have a backend, yes, but deploy only a static website.
 You can use any API you want, public or private.
-There are many third-part sites you can choose from.
-You can also connect to the other backend app that you have created.
+There are many third-party sites you can choose from.
+You can also connect to another backend app that you have created.

 - **Markup**

 The presentation layer of your website.
-With the JAMstack ecosystem usually, it’s a static site generator where templated markup is prebuilt at the build time.
+With the JAMstack ecosystem it’s usually a static site generator where templated markup is prebuilt at the build time.
 You can write your own HTML and CSS code or use a framework such as Hugo, Jekyll or Gatsby, which will greatly improve the time of template development.